 This condition will usually present as pain, swelling, or thickening of the back of the heel.
 Typically the pain will be worse at the beginning of a workout and post-exercise.
 It often responds well to conservative therapy.
 Conservative therapies such as stretching, icing, anti-inflammatory medication, heel lifts, and custom orthotics may help.
 Some cases may see improvement with physical therapy.
 A period of immobilization could also be beneficial.

 Kansas City Foot and Ankle

 Achilles tendon pain in runners is no joke!
 KCFA has a wide variety of the latest technology and treatment protocols to help keep you out of the operating room.
 We utilize technology that professional athletes rely on, such as musculoskeletal laser therapy and extracorporeal shockwave therapy (ESWT).
 We also use advanced healing treatments such as Amniofix regenerative matrix and platelet-rich-plasma (PRP) injections.
 These can rapidly accelerate the healing process.
 We have a team of skilled surgeons to rely on if surgery cannot be avoided.
 They will take the time needed to guide you through the process.

-So, if you think you may be suffering from Achilles tendon pain, a similar type condition, or you just want to make sure that you’re race day ready, give our office a call today at 816-943-1111 and we will get you back up and running!
+If you think you may be suffering from Achilles tendon pain or a similar condition, give us a call!
+We would also be happy to see you to make sure that you are race-day ready.
+Give our office a call today at 816-943-1111 and we will get you back up and running!